tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 - **Bad signatures in query**
   It blocks the request which has not been covered in the above three.

-Please try "**Best settings**" button at the bottom of this plugin's setting page for easy setup.
+Please try "**Best for Back-end**" button at the bottom of this plugin's setting page for easy setup.
 And also see more details in "[The best practice of target settings](http://www.ipgeoblock.com/codex/the-best-practice-for-target-settings.html 'The best practice of target settings | IP Geo Block')".

 = Does this plugin validate all the requests? =